What is Newton’s Law of Cooling?

 Newton’s law of cooling is given by, dT/dt = k(Tt – Ts)

-- Tt = temperature at time t and
+- Tt = temperature of the body at time t and

 - Ts = temperature of the surrounding,

 - k = Positive constant that depends on the area and nature of the surface of the body under consideration.

 Newton’s Law of Cooling Formula

 Greater the difference in temperature between the system and surrounding, more rapidly the heat is transferred i.e. more rapidly the body temperature of body changes.
 Newton’s law of cooling formula is expressed by,

 T(t) = Ts + (To – Ts) e-kt